chshersh/iris/examples/simple-grep/README.md

 Our simple example uses the following Haskell packages:

 * `base`: the Haskell standard library
-* `colourista`: a terminal output colouring library
+* `pretty-terminal`: a terminal output colouring library
 * `iris`: a Haskell CLI framework
 * `mtl`: a library with monad transformers
 * `text`: a library with the efficient `Text` type